Narazaka/VRC2CVR/README.md

 ## Caution!

 The author of this tool does not fully understand VRChat's "AnimationOverride", so there may be mistakes in the conversion of override.
 Pull requests are welcome!

+## Renamed!

+There was an existing tool called https://github.com/ZettaiVR/VRC2CVR, which had a same name, so I renamed it to VRC2CVR-YA (although the code is still all VRC2CVR because it is just a product name).
+This tool is easier to use for migrating existing avatars because the original one requires deleting the VRCSDK.

 ## License

 [Zlib](LICENSE)